top of page

 **first set of images shot in Auckland

-Working across various material fields, Dane Mitchell’s work channels invisible forces into concrete forms and teases out the potential for objects and ideas to appear and disappear.
+Working across various material fields, Dane Mitchell's practice channels invisible forces into concrete forms and teases out the potential for objects and ideas to appear and disappear.
 Most recently, the artist has been exploring the various ways in which objects might be seen to produce literal signals.